-Whether you’re weighing up website builders or want to brush up on search engine optimization, we’re here to address the ins and outs of eCommerce SEO and the advantages of building a Shopify site.
+Whether you’re weighing up website builders or want to brush up on search engine optimization, we’re here to address the ins and outs of eCommerce SEO and the advantages of building a Shopify website.

 Shopify is an eCommerce platform that provides a complete solution to businesses wanting to sell products online.
 Founded in 2006 by Tobi Lutke, a programmer and entrepreneur who created it out of a desire to sell snowboards, Shopify has gone on to become a leading eCommerce platform for all businesses.